vishnuramv/dj-ecommerce/README.md

 ## E-Commerce application made with django

+### You can view the completed output at https://dj-ecommerce1.herokuapp.com/

-### Note: This application is created for learning purpose...
+#### Note: This application is created for learning purpose...